Streampunk/arachnid/README.md

 ## Protocol - HTTP and HTTPS

-HTTP or HTTPS protocols shall be supported.
+HTTP or HTTPS (HTTP over TLS) protocols shall be supported.
 For HTTPS, a server will require certificates to be managed set up in the standard way for TLS/SSL security.
 Content will then be be encrypted between endpoints.

-_Details to follow_
+Details of certificate management and security management is beyond the scope of this specification.

 ### Test code